210823-java-msa-wvu/project-1/README.md

   - (The ability for an employee to upload a document can be considered a stretch goal).
 - All application data must be stored in an RDS
   - Database must be in 3NF.
+- Your application should be as RESTful as possible (at minimum it must follow the restful endpoint naming conventions).
 - Project must also have:
+  - Session Handling
   - Logging.
   - User input validation.
   - Unit testing.